-Let's take a closer look at all of these areas to get a clearer sense of what Presbyterian College offers and if it could be the right college for you.
+Let's take a look at these areas to get a clearer view of what Presbyterian College offers and if it seems like the right college for you.

-Out of all the first-year, full-time undergrads who start at Presbyterian College, around 72% are still enrolled the next year.
-Presbyterian College's six-year graduation rate for undergrads is 71%.
+Around 76% of students who start at Presbyterian College come back for their second year of college.
+Around 61% of students who started at Presbyterian College earn their Bachelor's degrees within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
 Within six months of graduating, 63% of graduates receive at least one full-time job offer.

-In 2020, students graduated with an average of $32,476 in student loans for each student with debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $17,557 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.